at621/loan_market_simulation/README.md

 ## Outputs

+All simulation outputs are organized in timestamped directories within the `data/` folder.
+Each run creates a new directory with the format `YYYYMMDD_HHMMSS_[type]`, ensuring no outputs are overwritten.

 ### Single Simulation Mode
-The simulation generates outputs in the `data/` directory:
+Creates a directory like `data/20240115_143022_sim/` containing:

 1. **market_log.parquet/xlsx**: Round-by-round bank performance metrics
 2. **portfolio_ledger.parquet**: Complete loan-level transaction history